Playing Rules

 1. The goalkeeper has possession (control) of the ball when they are touching the ball.

-2. From the moment the keeper takes control of the ball with their hands within his own penalty area, they are to be penalized if they take more than six seconds without releasing the ball into play.
+2. From the moment the keeper takes control of the ball with their hands within their own penalty area, they are to be penalized if they take more than six seconds without releasing the ball into play.

-3. A keeper may not, after releasing the ball into play, touch the ball again with his hands before it has been touched by another player of the same team outside the penalty area or by an opposing player either inside or outside the penalty area.
+3. A keeper may not, after releasing the ball into play, touch the ball again with their hands before it has been touched by another player of the same team outside the penalty area or by an opposing player either inside or outside the penalty area.
 If the goalkeeper plays the ball to a teammate and the teammate passes the ball back to the goalkeeper, they may not use their hands to play the pass.
 Penalty for violation of this rule is an indirect free kick.

 4. The goalkeeper shall not touch the ball with their hands via a throw-in from their own team or a deliberate kick by a teammate.
 Penalty is an indirect free kick.